olivergo7/MMCS-VD/README.md

 ```
 If you want to reproduce the program, please follow these steps:

+## Datasets
+You need to download the following datasets for training and testing:Devign Reveal Big-Vul. https://drive.google.com/drive/u/0/folders/1NHPepk-6zqUTrV_B7wdFfdaRlzP5iXJg Once the datasets are downloaded, extract them to the project directory.

 ## Code Simplification
+After downloading and extracting the datasets, you need to process the data
 The order of code simplification is as follows: move to data_processing dir ,Simplification dir, run gpt4.py

 ## Move to 'slicing' dir.